What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 Bosch RP125

-Out of all the best reciprocating saw blades our team has tried, the Bosch RP125 is the best one.
+Out of all the best reciprocating saw blades I have tried, the Bosch RP125 is the best one.
 It comes in a pack of 5 and are excellent wood cutting blades.
 The Turbo-teeth Tech and precision ground tips offer a longer lifespan and reduce blade maintenance.
 The blades are convenient and meant for a variety of applications including fiberglass, cement boards, wood with nails, and various metals.

 Related Articles